-Capoeira is an amalgamation of fighting style, dance, rhythm of body and spirit.
+Capoeira is an amalgamation of fighting styles, dance, acrobatics, rhythm of body and spirit.
 Capoeira is a martial art.

 Capoeira is one of the most fascinating components of Brazilian culture.
 The philosophy of the capoeirista (one who practices capoeira) during the roda consists of balancing the moments of defense and attack according to the ever-changing timing of the jogo (the game of capoeira).

 Capoeira is an art in and of itself.
 It should not be confused with any other form of dance or martial art.
-Capoeira has evolved within a particular historical and social context, in conjunction with varied cultural influences within the vast country of Brazil.
-The indigenous population, the blacks and the whites have all made capoeira what it is today.
-Capoeira was created by the Brazilian people but adapted for the entire world.
+Capoeira was created by enslaved Africans brought to Brazil through the slave trade and has evolved within a particular historical and social context, in conjunction with varied cultural influences from the indigenous population and the whites within the vast country of Brazil.

 Capoeira is considered by many as a fight disguised as a dance and by others as a dance hidden within the fight.
-In conclusion, capoeira is a game.
+In conclusion, even though capoeira is a martial art, it is played and as a game.